Yukawa coupling unification in non-supersymmetric SO(10) models with an intermediate scale

 We come now to the unification of all Yukawa couplings.
 With the four Yukawa couplings, the randomly chosen one $Y_f(M_U)$ and the three weak scale ones $Y_t,Y_b,Y_\tau$, the scales $M_U$ and $M_I$ to be determined from gauge coupling unification, five parameters are needed to entirely describe our Yukawa sector: the 2HDM vevs $v_u, v_d$ at $M_Z$ and the vevs $v_{126}^u, v_{126}^d$ and $v_{10}$ of the bi-doublets at the scale $M_I$.
 Nevertheless, we have many constraints at hand as, besides the matching relations given in eqs.~(\ref{eq:match1}-\ref{eq:match2}), one needs to reproduce the experimental values of the standard particle masses.

 Indeed, at both the scales $M_Z$ and $M_I$, the correct $W,Z$ masses should be reproduced, giving $\sqrt{ v_u^2\!+\!v_d^2}\!=\!v_{\rm SM}\!=\!246 \, {\rm GeV} \!=\! v_{10}^2\!+\! v_{126}^2 \!+ \! v_{126d}^2$\cite{Deshpande:1990ip}.
 One needs also to reproduce the heavy fermion masses at the weak scale $M_Z$, eq.~(\ref{eq:exp-masses}), using the relations of eq.~(\ref{eq:fmasses}).
-We will assume that there is an uncertainty of the order of $2\%$ in reproducing all these masses, an uncertainty that is not only due to the experimental errors (on $\alpha_3$ and the fermion masses for instance) but which is supposed to account for the whole procedure, including the higher order effects in the RGEs among other sources.
+We will assume that there is an uncertainty of the order of $2\%$ in reproducing all these particle masses.
+This uncertainty, which is sufficiently small for our purpose (and allows us to have some solutions for the coupled RGE's), is introduced not only because of the experimental errors (e.g. on $\alpha_3$ and the top and bottom masses) but also the theoretical ones from various sources such as the higher order effects in the RGEs, the higher order threshold corrections, the possible running of the vev's, etc.

 For completeness, we make sure in addition that the electroweak vacuum remains stable up to the intermediate scale $M_I \approx 10^{10}$ GeV for the chosen top quark and SM-like Higgs boson masses.
 To do so, we use the necessary and sufficient conditions of Refs.~\cite{Branco:2011iw,Deshpande:1977rw} on the 2HDM quartic scalar couplings to ensure the scalar potential to be bounded from below, with the input values for the relevant weak scale parameters given in Ref.~\cite{Buttazzo:2013uya}.
 As an additional and final constraint, we force the three Yukawa couplings to remain perturbative at all scales by imposing the conditions $Y_i^2 (\mu)/(4\pi) \leq 1$.